Cloud Cost Management FAQ

 Proactive governance preventing new waste

-CerteroX for Cloud customers achieve 38% average savings, with most organizations realizing ROI within 3-6 months of implementation.
+CerteroX Cloud Management customers achieve a verified 38% average saving, with most organisations realising ROI within 3–6 months.

 What metrics should I track for cloud cost management?

-Effective cloud cost management requires tracking key performance indicators across multiple dimensions:
+Effective cloud cost management tracks KPIs across several dimensions:

 Cost metrics: